 Mine, at the moment is my husband, the other Graham, who is rarely smug and bossy, but when he is it definitely includes computers and its mysterious environs.
 He is, remarkably, still conscious and breathing after we have set up this particular blog and website together.
 Not to say that he is not an amazing, loving, gentle, kind, good man; but he can also be a roaring, know-it-all, pain in the tuchus, too.
 Love you, Honey!!

-So, I can make gourmet dinners out of nothing on the spur of the moment, sew elaborate quilts, costumes, and clothing (made my Renaissance-style wedding dress, with my best-friend and Mom over the course of about seven months, for example), absolute ROCK at Trivial Pursuit type games, sort through incredible legal tangles, solve mysteries, find solutions, provide a shoulder to cry on, and manage to look halfway decent while doing so.
+So, I can make gourmet dinners out of nothing on the spur of the moment, sew elaborate quilts, costumes, and clothing (made my Renaissance-style wedding dress, with my best-friend and Mom over the course of about seven months, for example), absolutely ROCK at Trivial Pursuit type games, sort through incredible legal tangles, solve mysteries, find solutions, provide a shoulder to cry on, and manage to look halfway decent while doing so.
 My one singular failing is frickin' technology.
 I can use it, but it seems to delight in confounding me on an entirely irregular basis.
 Remotes refuse to work, computers freeze up or refuse to follow directions, and it is all simply designed to raise my blood pressure and shorten my life span so Honey-Sweetheart-Darling can collect on the life insurance policy early.

 This is, illogically, why it is so irritating when he swans about knowing ever so much more about this particular area than I could possibly ever know or master.
 He's a software engineer, for pity's sake, and an electrical engineer on top of that.
 Don't even get me started on the "engineer" thing, but it definitely comes in very handy when something goes "kerphlooey" in our home.
 (See?
 I speak techie.
 Yeah, right.
 In my lexicon, everything mechanical is a whatchamadoogie.)